sctlcd/the-green-corner/README.md

 ### Data integration <a name="Dataintegration"></a>

-I chose to use MongoDB for my project in case the website gets a big amount of data in the future.
+I decided to use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for my project in case the website gets a big amount of data in the future.
 I also wanted the user to be able to choose what data they gather in the plant form.
 I believe MongoDB offers more flexibility concerning my website in the long run.
 Moreover before this project I've never used MongoDB so it was the opportunity to get new knowledge and learning a new technology.

 Back to [top](#TableOfContents)